PowerSheetco/rss-reader-upwork/privacy-policy.md

 For spreadsheet to function we require the following permissions:

-* See, edit, create, and delete all your Google Sheets spreadsheets.
+* See, edit, create, and delete all your Google Sheets spreadsheets

   Necessary to access the spreadsheet from the Google Apps Script.
 We access only the RSS Reader Upwork spreadsheet.